-Withdrawing from a class means you'll have a withdrawal noted on your transcript with a grade of "W".
-But if you drop a class, it will not.
-Consequently, dropping a class is often a much-preferred choice (and you may be able to pick up a different class so you're not short on credits).
-Find out the deadline for dropping a class, and if that deadline has already passed, find out the withdrawal deadline.
+- Withdrawing from a class means you'll have a withdrawal noted on your transcript with a grade of "W," but if you drop a course, it will not.
+Dropping a class is often a much-preferred choice (and you may pick up a different class , so you're not short on credits).
+Find out the deadline for dropping a course, and if that deadline has already passed, find out the withdrawal deadline.

 - A dropped course does not appear on your academic transcript.
 A withdrawn course will appear on your transcript with a grade of W.

-- The W grade indicates that the course was withdrawn after the drop period.
+- The W grade shows you withdraw from the course after the drop period.

 - The W grade does not affect your GPA.

 - The differences between dropping courses within the Add-or-Drop Selection period and Course Withdrawal Period

 How to Withdraw from a Course

 - Go to the "Academic Information Systems" and download the "Course Withdrawal Form."